okadalabipr/cREscENDO/README.md

 to install the necessary files.
 In addition, please install bedtools (https://bedtools.readthedocs.io/en/latest/content/installation.html) , sync_batchnorm (https://github.com/vacancy/Synchronized-BatchNorm-PyTorch), please refer to their respective websites for installation.
+("sync_batchnorm" should be placed inside the “script” directory.)

 ### How to run

 In order to run this tool, you must provide a TSS list in bed file format. hg38's TSS list is included in this repository.
+(TSS list should be placed inside the “script” directory.)

 To execute, run the following command
 ```